Mikuel210/Starkit/JOURNAL.md

 In a combination of luck, hours of troubleshooting and miraculous circumstances I've managed to restore Internet connection on my main PC at about 1kbps.
 I've sent the KiCad files to my email and managed to open them on another computer.

 After that I've updated the connectors that I had changed and I've rerouted the traces.
 Not only does the new design look nicer but it also has enough space to fit a picture of a silly kitten (the name "Starkit" comes from my obsession with cats anyways).
-I have also exported the PCB 3D model and put it in the CAD model.
+I have also exported the PCB 3D model and attached it to its mount in the CAD model.

 ![](Images/PCB8.png)